 Millet is an unexpected superfood.
 Its ability to purify the blood and regulate blood glucose levels makes it suitable for diabetics.
 These burguers combine it with tofu in an attractive “fast-food” way for demanding audience such as children.
-This combination is full high biological value proteins and it´s for palatable and attractive to the eye.
-Try it!
+This combination is full of high biological value proteins and… they look stunning!
+Give them a try!

 - Olive oil